Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Emotion Dysregulation and Emotional Eating

 However, forging this mental, emotional, and physical connection can lead to significant and lasting problems with eating and body image.
-What starts out as a coping mechanism can easily develop into a full-blown eating disorder.
+What starts as a coping mechanism can easily develop into a full-blown eating disorder.

 Disordered Eating and Mood Fluctuation